-This brochure is only intended for parents applying for children who are eligible to transfer into Year 7 at a secondary school in September 2024 as part of the normal admissions round which ends on 31 August 2024.
-The normal expected birth date range for eligible children is between 1 September 2012 and 31 August 2013.
+This brochure is only intended for parents applying for children who are eligible to transfer into Year 7 at a secondary school in September 2025 as part of the normal admissions round which ends on 31 August 2025.
+The normal expected birth date range for eligible children is between 1 September 2013 and 31 August 2014.

-If you want to apply to transfer your child into Year 7 after 31 August 2024, or you want to apply for your child to transfer into Years 8 to 11 at any time, please read the separate In Year transfer brochure available on the Richmond website for information on the application process.
+If you want to apply to transfer your child into Year 7 after 31 August 2025, or you want to apply for your child to transfer into Years 8 to 11 at any time, please read the separate In Year transfer brochure available on the Achieving for Children website for information on the application process.

-Key dates for the admission process for September 2024 entry 2023
+Key dates for the admission process for September 2025 entry

-Friday 1 September Online applications are open via www.eadmissions.org.uk Tuesday 31 October Closing date for receipt of online and paper applications, including supplementary forms Tuesday 12 December Final date for applications to be considered as on-time where due to exceptional circumstances they could not be made by 31 October 2023, and for people who moved after 31 October 2023 to evidence habitual residency in the borough 2024 Friday 1 March (National Offer Day) All on-time applicants will be sent an email during the evening informing them of the result of their application Friday 15 March Date by which parents must accept or decline their offer Tuesday 2 April Further offers will be made from the waiting lists from this date onwards, subject to places becoming available Monday 15 April Closing date for submission of appeals to be heard in the main round for schools in Richmond using the Richmond Independent Appeals Service.
-This date may vary for academies and free schools who organise their own appeals May/June Main round of admission appeals are heard Monday 1 July Year 6 pupils visit their new secondary school September Start of the autumn term
+Sunday 1 September Online applications are open via www.eadmissions.org.uk Thursday 31 October Closing date for receipt of online and paper applications, including supplementary forms Thursday 12 December Final date for applications to be considered as on-time where due to exceptional circumstances they could not be made by 31 October 2024, and for people who moved after 31 October 2024 to evidence habitual residency in the borough 2025 Monday 3 March (National Offer Day) All on-time applicants will be sent an email during the evening informing them of the result of their application Monday 17 March Date by which parents must accept or decline their offer Friday 28 March Further offers will be made from the waiting lists from this date onwards, subject to places becoming available Monday 21 April Closing date for submission of appeals to be heard in the main round for schools in Richmond using the Richmond Independent Appeals Service.
+This date may vary for academies and free schools who organise their own appeals May/June Main round of admission appeals are heard Monday 7 July Year 6 pupils visit their new secondary school (date to be confirmed) September Start of the autumn term